 Human Oversight Design for AI Systems

-Design patterns for maintaining meaningful human control over AI systems, including human-in-the-loop architectures, escalation mechanisms, override controls, and automation level frameworks.
+Enterprise method for maintaining meaningful human control over AI systems.
+Covers human-in-the-loop design, automation bias countermeasures, escalation mechanisms, and automation level frameworks for high-stakes AI deployments.

 What This Method Does